radgeek/feedwordpress/readme.txt

 [Planet]: http://www.planetplanet.org/

 FeedWordPress is designed with flexibility, ease of use, and ease of configuration in mind.
-You'll need a working installation of WordPress (version [4.5][] or later), and also FTP or SFTP access to your web host.
+You'll need a working installation of WordPress (version [4.5][] or later), and it helps to have SFTP or FTP access to your web host.
 The ability to create cron jobs on your web host is helpful but not required.

   [WordPress]: http://wordpress.org/
   [WordPress MU]: http://mu.wordpress.org/